AdobeDocs/genstudio.en/help/user-guide/references/add-references.md

 ## Add personas

-You can add a persona in GenStudio to help target the content you create to your ideal audience. <!-- Add Rename, display, reposition functionality -->
+You can add a Persona in GenStudio to help target the content you create to your ideal audience. <!-- Add Rename, display, reposition functionality -->

 See [Personas](personas.md).

-**To add a persona**:
+**To add a Persona**:

 1. Click **[!UICONTROL Create persona]**.
 1. Click **[!UICONTROL Untitled]** and enter a name for the persona.